zoe-moment/portfolio/README.md

 ## Setup/Installation Requirements

-Navigate to the project repository at https://github.com/zoe-moment/portfolio
+Navigate to the project repository "Portfolio"

 Clone repository to your desktop.